My Really Different Kind of Family

 I flew back to Florida to deliver my baby, but my trips to Minnesota were frequent.
 I wanted our son, Trooper, to know his amazing grandparents, aunts, uncles, and cousins, and to know where his father came from.
 Four years later, I met my future husband, Dominic.
 I remember calling them, telling them I think I met someone special.
 They told me they wanted to fly us up to Minnesota for my birthday so they could meet him.
 Their love and acceptance reduced me to tears, but didn’t surprise me.
 You see, they never treated me like a daughter-in-law.
 In fact, from day one, they always said I was their “daughter in love” and I knew they would love Dom as well.

 A few months later, we became pregnant with another son.
-Fast forward one year and that brings me back to my first sentence: my new husband, my new baby and my son from my first marriage just got back from visiting my dead husband’s parents on our vacation.
+Fast forward one year and that brings me back to my first sentence: my new husband, my new baby, and my son from my first marriage just got back from visiting my dead husband’s parents on our vacation.
 It sounds odd to anyone who might hear it, but this is our family.
-When I met Dominic, Spencer’s parents told me they weren’t losing a daughter but they were gaining a son.
-I have incredible in-laws and I have an incredible husband and they all love each other.
+When I met Dominic, Spencer’s parents told me they weren’t losing a daughter, but they were gaining a son.
+I have incredible in-laws, I have an incredible husband, and they all love each other.
 One of my favorite people of all time said once that he imagines Heaven will be a place where our hearts just keep growing to love more people.
 I feel like this situation is a preview for that.
 Our hearts still hurt from our loss, but they didn’t stop growing.
 How much we would have missed out on if they had!
-This new marriage and this new baby are the newest parts to our ever-expanding family, as different as it might be.
+This new marriage and this new baby are the newest parts of our ever-expanding family, as different as it might be.

 Read a more on Ashby’s story in her 3-part series beginning with I Never Wanted to Be a Pregnant Widow, now!

 If you enjoyed this piece, you will also enjoy: